SimonPreissner/machine-learning-potpourri/SVMs/README.md

     python3 doc_class.py 100 linear

 Instead of *linear*, you could also use *poly* for a polynomial kernel or *rbf* for an RBF Gaussian kernel.
 100 is the C hyperparameter, which you can also change.
+When using *poly*, you can indicate the degree of the polynomial with e.g.

+    python3 doc_class.py 100 poly 5

 The program will ask you to choose two topics out of a list (remember that SVMs are binary classifiers).
 For instance: